li-zonghan/li-zonghan.github.io/_pages/about.md

 **I am applying for doctoral programs for Fall 2025.
 If you’re interested in my work or would like to discuss potential collaborations, please feel free to reach out!**

 # 📰 News
+- **March 2025** 📑 Posted a preprint on *Potential of promoting daily water and energy conservation with large language model-powered nudging* to arXiv.
 - **December 2024** 🎉 Presented my poster on *Mining the potential of large languange models on nudging daily energy and water conservation* at AGU24 in Washington D.C.
 - **October 2024** 🥇 Awarded **National Scholarship** for two consecutive years (the only master’s student among the 2021–2024 cohorts at School of Environment).
 - **September 2024** 📊 Attended the International Conference on Applied Energy in Niigata, Japan and presented my work orally.